McLaren MP4/12: Racing history

 The car proved extremely promising and could have won at least seven races during the course of the season, but reliability proved troublesome, in particular that of the engine.
 The FO110E engine was replaced with the FO110F engine from the French Grand Prix, but the trouble happened frequently to either engine.
 This proved frustrating, especially after Coulthard won the first race of the season in Australia, McLaren's first win since losing Ayrton Senna and also Mercedes' first F1 win since the 1955 Italian Grand Prix.
 The situation was exacerbated by Häkkinen retiring from three further races whilst in the lead - all from engine failures - including at the Nürburgring, where the team lost a comfortable one-two finish when both cars retired with identical failures within a lap of each other.
 Coulthard also lost a certain victory – at Montreal, with a clutch problem after a precautionary pitstop just a few laps before the race prematurely ended.
 However, Coulthard did manage to win again at Monza.

 The team finally claimed the reward of a one-two finish at the season finale after the collision between Michael Schumacher and Jacques Villeneuve, although it was a contentious finish with many nodding to the fact that Patrick Head of Williams and Ron Dennis of McLaren had negotiations where Villeneuve would give up the lead if the McLarens made sure to steer clear from the troubled Williams.
 Regardless, this was Häkkinen's first win in F1 and was much celebrated by the F1 world which had been tipping him to win since he first out-qualified Senna in Portugal 1993.
 The win set him up with a good base to start his 1998 campaign, which he was able to win after a season-long battle with Michael Schumacher.

 The team eventually finished fourth in the Constructors' Championship, with 63 points.

 Livery

-During the pre-season test, the cars were painted in traditional papaya orange interim livery before switching into a new striking black and light silver livery was launched to celebrate the team's new title sponsorship deal with West, replacing the red and white Marlboro livery that has been used since 1974.
+During the pre-season test, the cars were painted in traditional papaya orange interim livery before switching into a new striking black and light silver livery, which was launched to celebrate the team's new title sponsorship deal with West, replacing the red and white Marlboro livery that has been used since 1974.

 McLaren used the West logos, except at the French, British and German Grands Prix; where they were replaced with a "double stars" logo.